camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ### Secrets in manual installations

-In the [Manual setup](../platform-deployment/manual.md#run-connectors), inject secrets during Connector execution by providing them as environment variables before starting the runtime environment.
+In the [manual setup](../platform-deployment/manual.md#run-connectors), inject secrets during Connector execution by providing them as environment variables before starting the runtime environment.
 You can, for example, export them beforehand as follows:

 ```bash